Physics-50/Module-1/docs/Module0.md

 The experiment: You will roll a ball down a ramp and let it fall from the end of the ramp to the floor.
 The ramp should be set to 5° from the horizontal.
 You need to measure the horizontal distance between the end of the ramp and the ball's first landing point on the floor, including an estimate of the uncertainty in the measurement.

-The pressure-sensitivetape provided on your bench can be used to visualize where the ball lands.
+The pressure-sensitive tape provided on your bench can be used to visualize where the ball lands.

 Please follow these instructions:

 -------------------------------------------------------------------------

-Goal: measure, with uncertainty, the horizontal distance traveled by a ball after rolling down an inclined plane placed on top of a lab bench and falling towards the floor.
+Goal: measure, with uncertainty, the horizontal distance traveled by a ball falling to the floor after rolling down an inclined plane placed on top of a lab bench.

 Steps:
 + Set the incline of the “ramp” to 5° above the table.